Roger Joseph Boscovich: Early years

 Boscovich was born on 18 May 1711 in Dubrovnik, Republic of Ragusa, to Paola Bettera (1674–1777), daughter of a local nobleman of Italian origin, and Nikola Bošković, a Ragusan merchant.
-Biographical sources offer conflicting information about Bošković’s father, who is alternately reported as Croat or Serb.
+Boscovich's father was an ethnic Croat (some sources say Serb).
 He was baptised on 26 May 1711 by Marinus Carolis, curatus et sacristia.
 The name Ruđer/Ruggiero may have been given to him because both his maternal great-grandfather, Agostino Bettera, and his mother's brother were called Ruggiero; his godfather was his uncle, Ruggiero Bettera.
 He was the seventh child of the family and the second youngest.
 His father was born in the village of Orahov Do near Ravno, at the time part of the Ottoman Empire (now Bosnia and Herzegovina).

 His uncle, Don Ilija Bošković, was killed by Uskok bandits while celebrating Mass in 1692.
 While his father, Nikola, had once been a prolific trader who traveled through the Ottoman Empire, Ruđer only knew him as a bedridden invalid; he died when his son was 10 years old.
 Boscovich's mother Paola, nicknamed "Pavica", was a member of a cultivated Italian merchant family established in Dubrovnik in the early 17th century, when her ancestor, Pietro Bettera, settled from Bergamo in northern Italy.
 She was described as a robust and active woman with a happy temperament who lived to 103.

 Paola Bettera Bošković left nothing in writing but her sister wrote poetry in Italian.
 Ruđer's cousins and playmates, Antun Bošković and Franjo Bošković, grew up into good Latinists.
 His brothers and sisters were all older than himself, except his sister Anica Bošković (1714–1804), two years his junior.
 His eldest sister, Mare Bošković, nineteen years his senior, was the only member of the family to marry.
 His second sister, Marija Bošković, became a nun in the Ragusa Convent of St Catherine.
 His eldest brother, Božo Bošković (Boško, called Natale by Roger in private correspondence), thirteen years older, joined the service of the Ragusa Republic.
 Another brother, Bartolomej Bošković, born in 1700 and educated at the Jesuit school in Dubrovnik, left home when Ruđer was 3 to become a scholar and a Jesuit priest in Rome.
 He also wrote verse in both Latin and "Illyrian" (the Renaissance era name for Serbo-Croatian), but eventually burnt some of his manuscripts out of a scrupulous modesty.
 Another brother, Ivan (Đivo) Bošković, became a Dominican in a sixteenth-century monastery in Dubrovnik, whose church Ruđer knew as a child with its rich treasures and paintings by Titian and Vasari, still there today.
 Another brother, Petar (Pero) Bošković, six years his senior, became a poet like his grandfather.
 He was schooled by the Jesuits, then served as an official of the Republic and made his reputation as a translator of Ovid, Corneille's Cid, and of Molière.
 A volume of his religious verse, Hvale Duhovne, was published in Venice in 1729.